kotsiossp97/pyFolderOrganizer/docs/package/class_FileOrganizer.rst

 .. automodule:: pyFolderOrganizer.FolderOrganizer

-*This module provide the FolderOrganizer class used to deal with modbus server.*
+*This module provide the FolderOrganizer class that is responsible for organizing a directory*

 class FolderOrganizer